MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 11/18/2019
+ms.date: 01/26/2020
 ---
 # Data ingestion

-Data ingestion is the process by which data gets added to a table and made available for query.
+The process by which data gets added to a table and is made available for query.
 Depending on the existence of the table beforehand, the process requires [database admin, database ingestor, database user, or table admin permissions](../access-control/role-based-authorization.md).